Sourasamanta/perceptron_learning/README.md

 ---

-# 🔍 Perceptron Learning in Java
+# 🔍 Perceptron Learning in Java and kotlin

-A simple **Perceptron implementation** in Java for binary classification problems.
+A simple **Perceptron implementation** in Java and kotlin for binary classification problems.
 This project demonstrates the fundamental building blocks of a single-layer neural network, including weight updates, bias adjustment, and iterative training.

 ---